enlightn/enlightn-docs/performance/telescope-duplicate-query-analyzer.md

 All Telescope analyzers work by querying your database for Telescope records.
 For enhanced query performance, we recommend that you convert the `content` column of your `telescope_entries` table to a `json` data type.
 Note that for PostgresQL this change is mandatory, since PostgresQL does not allow json queries on text data types.

-A migration code snippet on changing the column data type is provided [here](telescope-cache-hit-ratio-analyzer.html#special-note-for-performance-of-telescope-analyzers).
+A migration code snippet for changing the column data type is provided [here](telescope-cache-hit-ratio-analyzer.html#special-note-for-performance-of-telescope-analyzers).

 Telescope analyzer queries can take considerable time if you have a large number of Telescope records stored in your database.
 To further enhance performance, we recommend regularly pruning your Telescope entries.

-Note that this query is only executed when you run the `enlightn` Artisan command and does not impact performance of your application.
+Note that this query is only executed when you run the `enlightn` Artisan command and does not impact the performance of your application.

 ## Skip Condition